Anna-Kaisa Ikonen

 Anna-Kaisa Ikonen (born 4 April 1977) is a Finnish politician currently serving in the Parliament of Finland representing the National Coalition Party from the Pirkanmaa constituency.
-She served as the Mayor of Tampere between 2013 and 2017 and won the city council election in 2021.
+She served as the mayor of Tampere between 2013 and 2017 and won the city council election in 2021.

+In June 2023, she was appointed Minister of Local and Regional Government in the Orpo Cabinet.